marcelpatrick/create-a-new-external-isaaclab-project/README.md

 │  └── ...                                │
 └─────────────────────────────────────────┘
 ```
-Benefit: If Nvidia releases an update, it is easier and cleaner to update because you just have to point the settings in your project's config file to the new IsaacLab version - since you didn't modify the original IsaacLab code or folder structure.
+**Benefit**: If Nvidia releases an update, all you have to do is clone the new version to your computer and register/install it.
+It is easier and cleaner to update because you just have to point the settings in your project's config file to the new IsaacLab version - since you didn't modify the original IsaacLab code or folder structure.

-Dependency configs are defined inside the file: `extension.toml`
+- Dependency configs are defined inside the file: `extension.toml`

 ```py
 [project]